Mountain People Episode 15

 I also remember picking perfect apples from a tree on #11 during the round, stuffing them in my golf bag.
 My Mom made me an apple pie with them...it was delicious.

-As fate would have it, during my senior year I got a job as a bag boy at Boyne Highlands in the summer of 1983.
+As fate would have it, during my senior year I got a job as a bag boy at The Highlands at Harbor Springs in the summer of 1983.
 I thought it was the best job ever, get to work early, off by afternoon and play golf on the best courses in Northern Michigan until dark.
 Then repeat that same pattern the next day.

 Dan Turcott's son, Jed Turcott, following in his dad's footsteps with his bi-weekly terrain park report.